 Regina Dominican is a school where your daughter can learn that there is enormous potential and power in being a girl, and nothing can stand in her way.

 The Power of Confidence

 A recent Cornell University study found that only 4% of female students choose a college major in engineering, mathematics or the physical sciences, compared to 12% of male students.
 Regina Dominican students are changing this narrative.
-50% of Regina Dominican’s Class of 2017 chose a college major in engineering, mathematics, physical sciences or health fields.
-That is a difference of 46% versus the national average!
+46% of Regina Dominican’s Class of 2020 chose a college major in engineering, mathematics, physical sciences or health fields.

 Students enrolled in single-sex environments report having more confidence than their peers at coeducational institutions.
 Some even report that their college professors can spot an all-girls school graduate.

 95% of all-girls school students feel supported by their teachers.